Bolatito12/PARENTAL-LEAVE-POLICIES-ANALYSIS/README.md

 This project is to review existing parental leave policies across different organizations and understand their structure.
 It aims to assess the impact of these policies on employees' well-being, job satisfaction, and work-life balance.
 Additionally, the project will evaluate how parental leave affects business performance, including productivity and employee retention.

+## Key Problems and Questions:

+-	Which companies offer the most paid parental leave weeks?

+-	Is maternity leave typically longer than paternity leave?

+-	What is the distribution of parental leave weeks offered?

+- Are there noticable differences between industries?